Census Dots

 Native American/Other

-Of the 804 places in Wisconsin, Tunnel City is the 771st most populous.
+Tunnel City is ranked the 759th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Tunnel City was ranked the 771st most populous place in the 2020 Census.

 Tunnel City's White Population